carfew/carfew/README.md

 ### '/rides:id' - read/show ONE ride
 The user can read a single ride by clicking on it from the index view or after creating a ride.
 While viewing the ride, they have the option to accept the ride, if another use has posted it.
 They also have the option to delete the ride if it is their own.

+### '/rides/:id' - delete ONE ride
+The user can delete their own posted rides.
+If the user goes to the show ONE route, and the ride is their own, then an option to delete should be displayed.

 ### '/rides' - show ALL rides
 The user can see all rides posted by users within the app.
 This is where the user can select rides to view in detail.

+### '/sign-up' - show sign-up template
+### '/sign-up' - create ONE user
+### '/login' - show login template
-### '/rides/:id' - delete ONE ride
+### '/login' - show ONE user
-The user can delete their own posted rides.
-If the user goes to the show ONE route, and the ride is their own, then an option to delete should be displayed.
+### '/logout' - log user out

-## API Integration (What APIs are we using?)
+## API Integration - What APIs are we using?
 - Google Maps API - used for displaying rides and for creating ride objects.

 ## Running